mikiTesf/wrex/README.md

 ![An image showing which value goes into which cell(s)](docs/index.png) To add a language:
  1. Create a file with the name of the language you want to add (eg. `german.lang` for German)
- 2. Copy the sample provided above to the file and translate the `values` into the target language
+ 2. Copy the sample provided above to the file
+ 3. Translate the `values` into the target language
- 3. Put the file in `languages/`
+ 4. Put the file in `languages/`

 The steps above are all you need to follow in order to add a language pack.
 It would help others if you can send me a PR with the newly added language appended to the list of supported languages listed in this README (above the  [**Contribution**](#contribution)  header).

 Note that a language pack has a `.lang` extension.
 Also, be sure that you don't translate the keys (the texts to the left of the `=` sign) into the new language.
 You're supposed to translate the values (the texts to the right of the `=` sign) only.

 ### Internationalization
 Effort was made to internationalize (i18n) <b>WREX</b> and it was successful.
-Head over to the `UITexts.properties` file in the program's resources folder and do the same thing instructed with the language pack files and you can make <b>WREX</b> local to your own language.
-Right now, there is no option to change the program's interface language besides editing the specified file, but I plan to add it with the next few commits.
+To make **WREX** local to your language head over to `UITexts.properties` in the program's
+`resources` folder and do step 3 above.
+Right now, there is no option to change the program's interface language during runtime, but I plan to add it with the next few commits.

 ## Attribution
 I would like to thank the following authors for providing free icons that I've used in **WREX**.
 You can find more about them and their work using the links provided.